 a pinch of salt

-- In a pot, sift the coconut powder, all purpose flour, sugar and salt.
+- In a pot, sift the cocoa powder, all purpose flour, sugar and salt.
 Sift to remove lumps.
 Mix well.

 - Then, add in the milk.
 Stir and mix well until all powder is completely dissolved.